wso2/product-apim/README.md

 3. Get a clone or download the source from this repository (https://github.com/wso2/carbon-apimgt)
 4. Run the Maven command ``mvn clean  install`` from within the carbon-apimgt directory.
 5. Get a clone or download the source from this repository (https://github.com/wso2/product-apim)
+6. Make sure you have Docker v17.09.0 or above installed.
-6. Run the Maven command ``mvn clean install`` from within the product-apim directory.
+7. Run the Maven command ``mvn clean install`` from within the product-apim directory.

 ## Running the product